sdiehl/wiwinwlh/tutorial.md

 necessary to write Haskell.
 </div>

-The ``-XDataKinds`` extension allows us to use refer to constructors at the value level and the type level.
+The ``-XDataKinds`` extension allows us to refer to constructors at the value level and the type level.
 Consider a simple sum type:

 ```haskell